christensson/invoicing/README.md

 * mydb.js - Database abstraction

 ## TODO
-- [ ] Add more fields to company that needs to show on invoice: vat reg nr, custom text, ...
+- [x] Add more fields to company that needs to show on invoice: vat reg nr, custom text, ...
 - [ ] Feature: Currency rounding for totals ("öresutjämning")
 - [ ] Translations
 - [ ] Settings: ?
 - [ ] Feature: Invoice detail types
 - [x] Feature: Copy invoice (SHA: 494f491c20950cda86aaefde82a05b5708396572)
 - [ ] Feature: More authentication methods (other than local)
+- [ ] Fix customer input.
+Proper form is needed, not just table view.
 - [ ] Fix company input.
 Currently the logo has to be uploaded in a separate form.
 The upload should be made using the same save button.

 ## Bugs